 Women entrepreneurs in Kenya are catalysts for change

 Women-led and women-owned businesses can help push systemic change.
-CBI's support in Kenya is an example of how this can lead to business growth and market access to the Netherlands and the European Union (EU).
-Working with women and their environment in Kenya clearly illustrates CBI's strategic shift toward a systems approach.
+CBI's projects in Kenya are an example of how gender awareness and reducing systemic limitations can lead to business growth and market access to the Netherlands and the European Union (EU).
+Collaborating with women and their environment in Kenya clearly illustrates CBI's strategic shift toward a systems approach.
 The focus now is on addressing the root causes of systemic problems.
-This means CBI aims not just to support women-owned and -led small and medium-sized enterprises (SMEs) in Kenya to increase exports and jobs, but to empower these women as entrepreneurs.
+This means CBI aims not just to support women-owned and -led small and medium-sized enterprises (SMEs) in Kenya to increase exports and jobs, but to partner with women entrepreneurs.
 In this insight, CBI programme manager Renee van Woerden shares her observations.

-Renee: "We see that when women entrepreneurs unlock their potential, opportunities multiply.
-They become a powerful force for an inclusive, sustainable economy in their country.
-Our work in Kenya has 2 sides.
-We work with women to build their self-esteem, self-confidence and decision-making skills.
-On the other hand, we explore how the Kenyan business ecosystem can create the conditions for women entrepreneurs to thrive.
+Renee: "We see that when women entrepreneurs gain equal market access, opportunities multiply.
+They are a powerful force for an inclusive, sustainable economy in their country.
+Together with women entrepreneurs, we explore how the Kenyan business ecosystem can create the conditions for all Kenyan women entrepreneurs to thrive.
 The results are quite promising.
-Everything is in place to give more women in Kenya access to trade opportunities and markets, tap into financing, and participate in the economy in a helpful and meaningful way."
+Everything is in place to help more women in Kenya access to trade opportunities and markets, tap into financing, and participate in the economy with less systemic limitations."

 Empowerment: Beyond gender awareness

-One important finding so far is that gender awareness alone is not enough to empower women economically.
-"Women in Kenya have come a long way since the 1990s," Renee notes.
-"Education has become more inclusive.
-And there are more trade support institutions and other partners offering valuable services to women's groups.
-But in our work with Kenyan women and partners, we have discovered a serious gap.
+One important finding so far is that gender awareness alone is not enough to further empower women economically.
+"Education in Kenya has come a long way since the 1990s," Renee notes.
+"It has become more inclusive.
+Also, since then, there are more trade support institutions and other partners offering valuable services to women's groups.
+But collaborating with Kenyan women and partners, we have discovered a serious gap.
 Services do not always reach their intended target group."
-An example of this gap is that courses for women entrepreneurs that were organised by 2 women's trade associations resulted in low attendance, due to little attention to practical factors such as time and location.
+For example, courses may not reach women entrepreneurs, due to little attention to practical factors such as time and location.
 This demonstrates that gender awareness does not automatically translate into services tailored to the needs of women entrepreneurs.

 Renee also cites Kenyan consultant Frida Owinga, with whom she works closely.
-Frida emphasises that true empowerment goes beyond awareness.
-Empowerment requires a redesign of systems so that women have access to:
+Frida also emphasises that gender awareness is not enough.
+More importantly, a systemic redesign is needed so that women have access to:

 - Markets;